What is a Reasonable Commute to Work?

 Generally speaking, we believe that driving (or riding) for anything less than 30 minutes is a reasonable commute time to work.

-That’s only an hour out of your day which will give you 15 hours to work with outside of a typical 8 hour workday (plus the 1 hour of commute time).
+That’s only an hour out of your day, giving you 15 hours to work outside of a typical 8-hour workday.

-Any longer than that and you are starting to tread into a work/commute schedule that will eat into your everyday life and begin to take a toll on your health.
+Any longer than that, you are starting to tread into a work/commute schedule that will eat into your everyday life and begin to take a toll on you.

 How to decide if a specific commute is right for you

-First and foremost, you have to consider the amount you’re being paid against how much you spend fueling and maintaining your vehicle (or other transportation expenses).
+First and foremost, you must consider the amount you’re being paid against how much you spend fueling and maintaining your vehicle (or other transportation expenses).

-If you’re only making $12 an hour, accepting a half-hour commute is a bad choice.
-By the time you calculate the amount of gas you have to buy each day, the higher frequency of tire replacements, oil changes, and other maintenance tasks, you’ll notice that you’re spending way more than you should just to get to work.
+Accepting a half-hour commute is a bad choice if you only make $12 an hour.
+By the time you calculate the amount of gas you have to buy each week, the higher frequency of tire replacements, oil changes, and other maintenance tasks, you’ll notice that you’re spending way more than you should to get to work.

-On the other hand, a job that is paying considerable wages, let’s say $35 an hour, will pay for a half-hour, or even an hour-long commute.
+On the other hand, a job paying $35 an hour will pay for a half-hour or even an hour-long commute, which makes more sense.
 You can also lower your commuting costs by purchasing a vehicle with better mileage or asking for transportation assistance when they offer you the job.

-So, how long is your shift?
-If you have a 15-minute commute for a standard 8 hour shift, that’s just 8 ½ hours you’re spending on work (not including prep time such as getting dressed).
-However, if the commute is an hour long, you’re now spending 10 hours on work.
+How long is your shift?
+If you have a 15-minute commute for a standard 8-hour shift, that’s just 8 ½ hours you spend on work (not including prep time such as getting dressed).
+However, if the commute is an hour long, you spend 10 hours at work.

-If you are only working part time (half days) it’s even more important to calculate how long that total time on work will be.
+If you are only working part-time (half days), it’s even more important to calculate how long that total time on work (or driving to it) will be.

-This is a personal choice you have to make based on how much you value your time, but we wouldn’t recommend traveling for more than half an hour for even a high-paying job.
+You have to make this personal choice based on how much you value your time, but we wouldn’t recommend traveling for more than half an hour for even a high-paying job.

 “The average one-way commute for Americans is 27.6 minutes.
 New York City, NY, has the longest average commute time in the U.S. at 34.7 minutes.
 Since 1980, the average American commute time has increased by 27% (From 21.7 minutes to 27.6 minutes).
 The average American commutes 41 miles a day to and from work.”